nonameprofile/rod/README.md

 2. Open another terminal and run a go program like this [example](lib/examples/remote-launch/main.go)

 The [Rod image](https://hub.docker.com/repository/docker/ysmood/rod)
-can dynamically launch a chrome for each remote controller with customizable chrome flags.
+can dynamically launch a chrome for each remote driver with customizable chrome flags.
 It's well-tuned for screenshots and fonts for popular languages.

 ### How to contribute for Rod